theobald-software/theobald-software.github.io/content/_en/xtract-is/requirements-and-installation/ssis-migration.md

 ![XIS_ConversionPreparer_2016](/img/content/XIS_ConversionPreparer_2016.jpg){:class="img-responsive" width="600px"}

-Finally, clicking the Prepare button will start the conversion process.
+Finally, click on the *Prepare* button to start the conversion process.

 After opening the converted package in Visual Studio and depending on the version of Visual Studio, the Visual Studio Conversion Wizard will launch and convert the package to the format of the selected Visual Studio version.